 Specialties: Adolescents, Adults, Family Issues, Parent Training, Anxiety, Depression, Eating Disorder Treatment, Self-esteem, Identity Work, Relationships, and Self-harm Behaviors.

 Education: Masters in Social Work (2015) from Brigham Young University

 Clinical Internship Experience: Utah County Division of Child and Family Services (DCFS) and Utah State Prison working on the Mental Health team for male inmates.

-Work Experience: Anasazi Foundation working with teenagers and young adults in a wilderness therapy setting (2013), The Center for Change working with female teenagers and adults with eating disorders (2013-2014), and New Haven Residential Treatment Center working with teenage girls and their families (2015-2017).
+Work Experience: Anasazi Foundation working with teenagers and young adults in a wilderness therapy setting (2013), The Center for Change working with female teenagers and adults with eating disorders (2013-2014), and and in a Utah based residential treatment center working with teenage girls and their families (2015-2017).

 About me and my approach: I was drawn to this career path because I have a passion for helping others along life’s journey.
 That is what life is, a journey, full of ups and downs.
 Some downs become so difficult that we feel stuck or have developed unhealthy ways of coping with our challenges.
 I believe it is my role as the therapist to sit alongside my clients and provide guidance along their journey.
 I like to work collaboratively in addressing the goals they would like to accomplish.

 Our therapeutic journey will involve a safe space to share thoughts and feelings, a genuine relationship, hope, empowerment, self exploration and discovery, growth promoting experiences, work outside of therapy, and I definitely will be throwing in some fun and laughter along the way.

 Therapeutic theories in which I have had training and experience in are Cognitive Behavioral Therapy CBT, Attachment Theory, and Family Systems Theory.
 Techniques I use will be based on the individual and their needs.